Tom Van Rompuy

-Tom van Rompuy (born 8 September 1987) is a Belgian amateur racing driver currently competing in the FIA World Endurance Championship, driving for TF Sport in the LMGT3 class.
+Tom Karel Lily Van Rompuy (born 8 September 1987) is a Belgian amateur racing driver currently competing in the FIA World Endurance Championship, driving for Akkodis ASP Team in the LMGT3 class.

-His career highlights include finishing second in the T4 class of the Belgian Touring Car Series in 2011, taking third place in the LMP2 Pro-Am subclass of the 2023 24 Hours of Le Mans, and scoring the first ever LMGT3 pole in the WEC in Qatar.
+Van Rompuy's career highlights include taking third place in the LMP2 Pro-Am subclass of the 2023 24 Hours of Le Mans, scoring the first ever LMGT3 pole in the WEC in Qatar, and winning the 6 Hours of Fuji.